shorepine/tulipcc/docs/tulip_flashing.md

 idf.py flash
 idf.py monitor # shows stderr, use control-] to quit

-# If you make changes to the underlying python libraries on micropython, you want to fully clean the build
+# If you (or we!) make changes to the underlying libraries on AMY or micropython, you want to fully clean the build
-idf.py fullclean
-idf.py flash
+rm ../../.submodules_ok # this forces the submodules to re-init idf.py fullclean idf.py flash
 ```